ahenshaw/lerc-rs/README.md

 A decode-only Rust implementation of [LERC](https://github.com/Esri/lerc) (Limited Error Raster Compression), Esri's format for compressing raster and point-cloud data with a configurable per-pixel error bound.

+The vast majority of the code was created by an LLM converting the original C++ code.
+The implementation is tested against a suite of test cases referenced against the original library.

 No external dependencies.

 ## Supported formats